Pathfinders

 Pathfinders Sample Weeks

-Monday – Opening Ceremony, Introduction Games, Snack, Hike, Lunch, Pool, Survival Skills Shelter Building
+Monday – Opening Ceremony, Introduction Games, Snack, Hike, Lunch, Pool, Shelter Building, First Aid

 Tuesday – Group game, Snack, Archery, Lunch, Hike to waterfall, Pool